ToruNiina/kaysha/README.md

 # Kaysha

-Kaysha is an automatic differentiation library.
+Kaysha is a tiny automatic differentiation library.

-The automatic differentiation is performed at a compile time.
+Automatic differentiation will be performed at a compile time.

 ## Usage